 Live with clarity, creativity, courage, and connection.

-I’m a licensed master social worker (LMSW), trauma-informed yoga and meditation teacher, and Reiki master.
+I’m a licensed clinical social worker (LCSW) licensed in Arkansas.
+I’m also a trauma-informed yoga and meditation teacher, and Reiki master.

 Whether you’re navigating a tough transition, grieving a loss, healing past trauma, coping with anxiety or depression, struggling with setting boundaries, trying to find your center, or looking to chart a new course in your life, I can help.

-I offer guidance for brave, curious seekers, using practical tools based in modern, evidence-based psychotherapy and neuroscience and informed by ancient wisdom practices.
+I am LGBTQ+ affirming and aligned with Health At Every Size (HAES) principles.
+I offer compassionate, non-judgmental guidance for brave, curious seekers, using practical tools based in modern, evidence-based psychotherapy and neuroscience and informed by ancient wisdom practices.
 I can help you heal old wounds, find resilience and ease in the present moment, and create a deeply satisfying life, rich with meaning and purpose.

 Hi!
 I’m Kerri.